Samsung brings smarter home living in CDO with latest Bespoke AI appliances

 "We have been integrating the AI feature in our devices for years.
-More recently, our appliances offer a Bespoke AI experience to meet our consumers' individual needs," said Jayson Angeles, Samsung Philippines Head of Product Marketing for Home Appliance.
+More recently, our appliances offer a Bespoke AI experience to meet our consumers' individual needs," Jayson Angeles, Samsung Philippines Head of Product Marketing for Home Appliance, said.

 "At the end of the day, we want our products to perform at their peak based on the customers' usage," he added.